sbechara/introduction_to_engineering/Chapter14/Chapter_14.md

 - Do you understand what the true and false text indicators are referring to?
 - Do you understand why I have the little extra explanation box giving *examples* of variables?

 We have now successfully completed the **think** and **sketch** stages of our process.
-In order to continue on with the next step, **code**, we need to learn how to program these types of structures into MATLAB.
-Lets take a break from this particular problem and investigate how to program the necessary functionality into MATLAB.
+In order to continue with the next step, **code**, we need to learn how to program these types of structures into MATLAB.
+Let's take a break from this particular problem and investigate how to program the necessary functionality into MATLAB.

 ## MATLAB `For-End` Loops
 From our flowchart in figure 14.3 above,  we can see that we are going to use a `for` loop.
 In the thinking algorithmically chapter we learned how and when to use a `for` loop.
 Now we just need to see how to program this type of loop into MATLAB.